DanielOnwukwe124/Danielonwukwe124.github.io/README.md

 ## Questions to answer

-- Who are the top 3 Youtubers in the UK based on subscriber count
+1. Who are the top 3 Youtubers in the UK based on subscriber count
-- Who are the top 3 youtubers in the UK based on total videos uploaded
+2. Who are the top 3 youtubers in the UK based on total videos uploaded
-- Who are the top 3 Youtubers in the UK based on total Views
+3. Who are the top 3 Youtubers in the UK based on total Views
-- What are the engagement metrics
-- Based on the average views per video, who are the top 3 youtubers in the UK base on subscriber count, total videos uploaded and total views
+4. Which 3 channels have the highest average views per video?
+5. Which 3 channels have the highest views per subscriber ratio?
+6. Which 3 channels have the highest subscriber engagement rate per video uploaded?

 ## User demand